 - 1. Sustainable residential communities will be created by requiring developers to provide a mix and balance of good quality housing of all types and tenure in line with the Strategic Housing Market Assessment (incorporating the 2008 Local Housing Assessment update). - 2.
 A more balanced mix of housing types will be required.
-In particular: - Proposals for 2 and 3-bedroomed bungalows will be supported throughout the Borough; - Executive housing will be supported as part of housing schemes offering a range of housing types, particularly in Eaglescliffe - In the Core Area, the focus will be on town and terraced houses and 2 and 3-bedroomed apartments other high density properties. - 3.
+In particular: - Proposals for 2 and 3-bedroomed bungalows will be supported throughout the Borough; - Executive housing will be supported as part of housing schemes offering a range of housing types, particularly in Eaglescliffe - In the Core Area, the focus will be on town and terraced houses and 2 and 3-bedroomed apartments. - 3.
 Developers will be expected to achieve an average density range of 30 to 50 dwellings per hectare in the Core Area and in other locations with good transport links.
 In locations with a particularly high level of public transport accessibility, such as Stockton, Billingham and Thornaby town centres, higher densities may be appropriate subject to considerations of character.
 In other locations such as parts of Yarm, Eaglescliffe and Norton, which are characterised by mature dwellings and large gardens, a density lower than 30 dwellings per hectare may be appropriate.
 Higher density development will not be appropriate in Ingleby Barwick. - 4.
-The average annual target for the delivery of affordable housing is 100 affordable homes per year to 2016, 90 affordable homes per year for the period 2016 to 2021 and 80 affordable homes per year for the period 2021 to 2024.
+The average annual target for the delivery of affordable housing is 65 affordable homes per year to 2021 and 111 affordable homes per year for the period 2021 to 2024.
 These targets are minimums, not ceilings. - 5.
-Affordable housing provision within a range of 15-20% depending on the needs of specific areas, whether a site is brownfield or greenfield, will be required on sites of 150 dwellings or more.
+Affordable housing provision within a range of 10-25%, depending on the needs of specific areas, will be required on sites of 10 dwellings or more.
 Figures lower than the standard requirement for a specific area will only be acceptable where robust justification is provided.
 This must demonstrate that provision at the standard requirement would make a site unviable. - 6.
 Off-site provision or financial contributions instead of on-site provision may be made where the Council considers that there is robust evidence that the achievement of mixed communities is better served by making provision elsewhere. - 7.
-The mix of affordable housing to be provided will be negotiable on a site-bysite basis but the starting point for negotiations will be 20% intermediate and 80 % social rented tenures with a high priority accorded to the delivery of two and three bedroom houses and bungalows.
+The mix of affordable housing to be provided will be negotiable on a site-bysite basis but the starting point for negotiations will be 30% intermediate and 70 % social rented tenures with a high priority accorded to: - i) the delivery of two and three bedroom semi-detached affordable houses; - ii) the delivery of two and three bedroom bungalows.

 - 8. The affordable housing requirement will be based on the gross developable area of each site.
-Where a developer wishes to develop an area, which is part of a larger site, they will be required to make a proportionate affordable housing contribution. - 9.
-The requirement for affordable housing in the rural parts of the boroughBorough will be identified through detailed assessments of rural housing need.
+Where a developer wishes to develop an area, which is part of a larger site, they will be required to make a proportionate affordable housing contribution; - 9.
+The requirement for affordable housing in the rural parts of the borough will be identified through detailed assessments of rural housing need.
 The requirement will be met through the delivery of a "rural exception" site or sites for people in identified housing need with a local connection.
-These homes will be affordable in perpetuity. - 10.
+These homes will be affordable in perpetuity; - 10.
 The Council will support proposals that address the requirements of vulnerable and special needs groups consistent with the spatial strategy; - 11.
-Major planning applications for student accommodation will have to demonstrate how they will meet a proven need for the development, are compatible with wider social and economic regeneration objectives, and are conveniently located for access to the University and local facilities. - 12.
-The Borough's existing housing stock will be renovated and improved where it is sustainable and viable to do so and the surrounding residential environment will be enhanced. - 13.
+Proposals for student accommodation will have to demonstrate how they will meet a proven demand. - 12.
+The Borough's existing housing stock will be renovated and improved where it is sustainable and viable to do so and the surrounding residential environment will be enhanced; - 13.
 In consultation with local communities, options will be considered for demolition and redevelopment of obsolete and unsustainable stock that does not meet local housing need and aspirations.